warmcat/libwebsockets/README.md

 # Libwebsockets

-Libwebsockets is a simple-to-use, pure C library providing client and server for **http/1**, **http/2**, **websockets**, **MQTT** and other protocols in a security-minded, lightweight, configurable, scalable and flexible way.
+Libwebsockets is a simple-to-use, MIT-license, pure C library providing client and server for **http/1**, **http/2**, **websockets**, **MQTT** and other protocols in a security-minded, lightweight, configurable, scalable and flexible way.
 It's easy to build and cross-build via cmake and is suitable for tasks from embedded RTOS through mass